SniperOO7/VIP-Premium-FULL-VERSION/README.md

 ▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼▼

 ## Free vs. Full version
-- free version (old/demo version) can be found in sourcemod, it's not updated and old
+- free version (old/demo version) can be find in sourcemod, it's not updated and old
 - full version (new version) you can get by buying it from me

 Features | Free version | Full version ♛